bcgov/nr-epd-digital-services/README-FORMSFLOW-LOCAL-DEV.md

 # Formsflow Local Development Setup

-This configuration allows you to run multiple services (`forms-flow-documents`, `forms-flow-nav`, `forms-flow-theme`) locally with hot-reloading enabled, all from a single entry point.
+This configuration allows you to run multiple Formsflow services locally with hot-reloading enabled for most services, all from a single entry point.

 ## Prerequisites

 1.  **Docker & Docker Compose**: Ensure you have Docker installed.
-2.  **SSH Keys**: Required for `forms-flow-documents` to clone the private repository.
+2.  **SSH Keys**: Required for to clone the private repository.

 ## Configuration

-1. Create a `.env` file in the root directory (`/Users/atrublin/Work/nr-epd-digital-services/`).
+1. Create a `.env` file in the root directory (`nr-epd-digital-services`).
 2. Add the required environment variables.
 You can combine the requirements from the individual services.

     ```bash